Categories

 A type of laminated glass with a layer of intumescence, fire-resistant glass can easily withstand an extreme level of heat and prevent heat transfer.
 Primarily built to contain the spread of fire, the glass becomes a shield in unfortunate cases of fire breakouts.
 Fire-resistant glass also shows high resilience to impact and thermal stress.

-While these four glasses can minimise safety threats efficiently, investing in window locks, sensors, or bars is an excellent way to score additional security.
-Designed especially for safety concerns, these can lay down your worries over the home and office security to proper rest.
+While these four glass types can efficiently minimise safety threats, investing in window locks, sensors or bars is an excellent way to enhance overall security.
+Designed specifically for safety concerns, these additional measures can help put your home and office security worries to rest.

-Nonetheless, to secure superior-quality glazing solutions for your windows and doors, opt for established glass manufacturers such as AIS Glass.
-We offer end-to-end solutions from product selection to installation, even after-sales support.
-Our specialised solutions, such as AIS Securityglas and AIS Valuglas are for both safety and aesthetic comfort.
+Nonetheless, to secure superior-quality glazing solutions for your doors and windows, it is important to choose established and top security glass manufacturers such as AIS.
+We offer end-to-end solutions, from product selection and installation to after-sales support.
+Our specialised solutions, such as AIS Securityglas and AIS Stronglas, are designed to deliver both enhanced safety and aesthetic appeal.
 For further information, get in touch with us today!